The IB Primary Years Programme (PYP) at SGIA

 All students must be within the specified age range by the start of the school year.
-Please take note of the age scheme below:
+Exceptions will be made only after receiving previous school official records.

 English Requirements for Enrollment

-ECC (Pre K–K3): We take children in Pre-K, K1, K2 and K3 with no prior experience in English, although some knowledge of English for admission to K3 will be an advantage.
+ECC (Pre-K–K3): Children can enrol in Pre-K, K1, K2 and K3 with no prior experience in English, although some knowledge of English for admission to K3 will be an advantage.

-Grade 1–5: We expect them to be able to function academically in English.
+Grade 1–5: Students are expected to be able to function academically in English.
 Particularly for admissions to Grade 3–5, applicants must be able to speak and understand English.
-They must have sufficient skills in reading and writing in English to enable them to fully participate in all language offerings.
-Applicants for Grade 3–5 must pass the appropriate grade level entrance test and interview with the Principal.
+They must have sufficient skills in reading and writing in English to enable them to fully participate in the learning processes.
+Applicants for Grade 3–5 need to pass the appropriate grade level entrance test and interview with the Principal.

 What support is there for my child's development in English?

-SGIA offers the EAL (English as an Additional Language) Programme to Elementary students from Grades 1–5 with non-English speaking backgrounds (ages 6 – 8) and whose English language proficiency is inadequate (ages 8 – 11) with the goal that they become fully integrated in the life of the school.
-The main objective of the programme is to prepare the students to meet the maximum level of competency to instruction in the mainstream as well as to develop confidence to fully engage in all language offerings.
-EAL programme is implemented through pull-out classes or by giving support within the classroom by a specialist EAL Teacher.
+SGIA offers the EAL (English as an Additional Language) Programme to elementary students from Grades 1–5 with non-English speaking backgrounds and whose English language proficiency is inadequate, with the goal that they become fully integrated into the life of the school.
+The main objective of the programme is to prepare the students to meet the maximum level of competency to instruction in the mainstream as well as to develop the confidence to fully engage in all lessons.
+EAL programme is implemented through pull-out classes by a specialist EAL Teacher.